erens-basement/Studio-Trigger-Streams/README.md

 * Halloween isn't big/relatively new in Japan, except for nightlife in Shibuya recently the past 5 years (00:25:49)
 * Shunpei is using the dry ink brush (profile) which has a pencil stroke/texture to it, very popular among other staff (00:28:35)
 * Sushio was ego-searching/looking up his name on Twitter for Promare(?)
 (00:46:30)
+* The artist for the live drawings are chosen randomly with a raffle so it's more fair.
+That's why Sushio hasn't been chosen.
+(00:53:00)
 * When they were transitioning to digital, Yoshinari said Imaishi was better with traditional paper/pencil (00:51:30)
 * Fans are embarrassed where original creators view their fanwork in Japan.
 (1:00:00)
+* Hiromi likes criticism.
+He has a strong mind and steel-like fortitude, he doesn't get withered by criticism, so does Koyama.
+A long time ago they went on 4chan, and they accepted the toxicity as the culture there.
+There was a comment saying these dudes have balls of steel, and Hiromi likes that comment and thinks he does have balls of steel.
+* 1:27 going to key ankmoator
+* Hiromi Pizza making (1:36:00) stub
+* Gunyasa's old teacher/professor is watching the stream too (1:46:00)
+* Gunyasa appreciates Honda who made Eva.
+* His older sister used to draw.
+He started drawing when he was young but started taking it seriously in high school, where he was thinking about his future and wanted to work a job he enjoyed.
+He doesn't think he can draw better than his sister, his sister draws traditional Japanese artwork
+* Who has the most toys Undisputed Amemiya has the most, his is the most messy.
+Sakamoto has the next most.
+Sushio and Imaishi have a lot but no where near those two.
+(2:25:00)
+* Trigger is open to fan letters.
+Send to the Trigger president (2:27:30)
+* How does Gunyasa apply shadows?
+Gunyasa uses a tool called Multiply to apply them.
+* Promare had a gyoza collaboration.
+(2:49:50)
+* Hiromi would do a collaboration with Coca-cola, McDonald's, Apple, Windows, Nike, Netflix.
+(2:51:00)
+* Q: What is your favorite food to put in oden?
+Gunyasa likes dikon radish, Hiromi likes kombucha, Tattun likes eggs.
+* H: In regards to collaborating with restaurants etc, We don't really think with benefits us or not too much.
+Usually they care if it's entertaining or not.
+Though they are more concerned about the quality aspect.
+* How do you like your eggs?
+H: He likes scrambled eggs, kind of raw.
+Gunyasa likes boiled eggs.
+Tattun likes eggs in general, and can drink them raw.
+* Gunyasu is a fan of the MCU, but doesn't read the comics.

 ### 9. [Christmas Live Drawing Special - Imaishi animating a sequence with PROMARE characters](https://www.twitch.tv/videos/526051066?t=0h6m57s)
 Date: December 25, 2019<br>